 Michelle Goetz at Forrester calls our attention to the conflation of terms between governance and management.
 She points out that by trying to make it simple, marketers have made it worse.

 The trouble starts with the concepts themselves.
-Here are the definitions from the WhatIs people at TechTarget:
+Here are the definitions from TechTarget:

 We can understand why the two terms can become conflated.
-It’s hard to see where one concept ends and the other begins.
-The reason is they are closely intertwined.
-But they are separate: good data management requires good data governance, but you could exercise proper data governance if you were still using the processes of the 17th century.
+It’s hard to see where one ends and the other begins.
+Good data management requires data governance, but you could exercise data governance if you were still using the processes of the 17th century.

 A Simple Analogy

-We think of it in terms of our cooking hobby:
+We can think of it in terms of my cooking hobby:

-- Cooking management is about the layout and equipment in the kitchen, including all the appliances, gadgets, storage, and fuel supply.
-It includes the instructions for proper use of the tools.
+- Cooking management is the layout and equipment in the kitchen, including the appliances, gadgets, storage, and fuel supply.
+It includes instructions for the proper use of the tools.

-- Cooking governance is the recipes.
-They are the rules and procedures we follow to use the tools to create delicious food from ingredients.
+- Cooking governance is the recipes, the rules and procedures we follow to use the tools to create food from ingredients.

-Here is data example: ISO 3166 defines two sets of country codes.
-One set (alpha-2) is two letters, the other (alpha-3) is three letters.
-Data management is making sure that all the technology platforms can use the same codes.
-Governance is deciding which one you will use, and ensuring that everyone knows what they are and how to use them.
+Here’s another example: ISO 3166 defines two sets of country codes.
+One set (alpha-2) is two letters, and the other (alpha-3) is three.
+Data management is making sure that your apps can use the same codes.
+Governance is deciding which one you will use and ensuring everyone knows what they are and how to use them.